ZmnSCPxj-jr/sidepool/doc/02-transactions.md

 Intermediate Output Addresses
 -----------------------------

+We skip over the P2A output that exists for the kickoff and all update transactions; P2A outputs have a fixed address.

 The funding transaction output, the kickoff transaction output, and the non-Last update transaction outputs are all controlled by